scm/deployer/README.rst

 environment variable named **deployment_root**.
 This variable determines the path on the Deployment Target systems that will be used as a base for Deployer operations.

+The Deployment Target can also define an environment variable named **branch**, the value of which indicates the default Project branch to deploy to the Target.

 Consult the *config/targets/example.yml* file for further details.

 Additional Configuration